Best dishwasher buying guide 2023: expert-recommended models

 Smart dishwashers connect via WiFi to an app on your phone, allowing you to control them remotely through that app.
 You no longer have to pay through the nose for them but Andy Trigg suggests approaching these with an air of caution.

-‘Being able to turn your dishwasher on remotely has no advantages as far as I'm concerned because you should never run a dishwasher when no one is present in the house.
+"Think carefully before paying extra for smart features," says Trigg.
+"You should never run a dishwasher when no one is present in the house.
 They are a potential fire risk.
-If you can see that there are genuinely useful (and not just novel) functions on a smart dishwasher then you will no doubt be happy to pay extra for one.’
+If you can see that there are genuinely useful (and not just novel) functions on a smart dishwasher then you will no doubt be happy to pay extra for one."

 Recommended dishwasher dimensions:

 Full-size: 120-150 items / 60cm wide / 4+ people

 Slimline: 90-100 items / 45cm wide / 2-4 people

 Compact: 40-60 items / 55cm wide / 2 people

 Our 2020 survey of over 1,000 BBC Good Food readers revealed that Bosch was by far the most popular dishwasher brand, with a quarter of BBC Good Food’s online audience owning one by the brand.

 Nine in 10 said they would also buy the dishwasher again (four per cent said they would not).
 The next most popular dishwasher brands were Beko and Hotpoint, with nine per cent and eight per cent respectively owning their dishwashers.